EnriqueInTech/ticket-lifecycle/README.md

 <p>
   <strong>4.
 Observe the Ticket:</strong><br>
   - Refresh the page to view updates.<br>
-  - The ticket thread should reflect the updates that were made to the ticket.
+  - The Ticket Thread should reflect the updates that were made to the ticket.
 </p>

 <p>